Home Test Kitchen Buying Guides

 Looking for an affordable food processor that delivers top-notch performance?
 Consider the Ninja Professional food processor.
 With its four food-processing functions – chop, slice, puree and mix – cooking has never been easier.
 Whether you’re dicing onions, blending sauces, or shredding cheese for taco night, its powerful motor and sharp stainless steel blades make every task quick and easy.

-“This is a great little food processor,” one customer shared in a five-star review on the Myer website, where it has an average of 4.8 stars from 145 reviews.
+“This is a great little food processor,” one customer shared in a five-star review on the Myer website, where it has an average of 4.8 stars from over 225 reviews.
 “It isn’t heavy and doesn’t take up a lot of space.
 The blades are super sharp and it does a great job grating and slicing and it’s very easy to clean.
 I’m really enjoying using it.”

 Another posted: “The most amazing food processor I have yet purchased.
 Was very easy for me to use.
 The cleaning process is also very very easy, took me probably like 10-15 minutes and all was clean.
 Makes noise but very subtle, not like the other machines.
 Definitely recommend.
 9/10.”